Home » Best Forex Brokers in June 2026 » Forex Brokers for Scalping

 XM offers a range of tradable assets and account types.
 The company has attracted more than 20 million lifetime registrations from over 190 jurisdictions and holds licenses from the regulatory bodies of Cyprus, South Africa, Dubai, Belize, and Australia.
 The broker’s portfolio encompasses more than 1,400 financial products, including thematic indices and turbo stocks.

-The brokerage permits scalping across all available account types (Zero, Ultra Low, and Standard).
+XM proved capable of handling high-frequency, short-term strategies like scalping.
+Our market orders were processed with an average execution speed under 100 milliseconds, and we did not experience any serious performance bottlenecks.
 Scalpers at XM benefit from low spreads, no requotes, and high order fill rates (100%, according to the broker).
-Depending on jurisdiction, scalpers can access maximum leverage of up to 1:1000.
+Our trade logs showed over 99.9% of orders were filled without rejections.
+Depending on the jurisdiction, scalpers can access maximum leverage of up to 1:1000.

 Risk Warning: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 72.82% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.